solana-foundation/developer-content/content/courses/token-extensions/intro-to-token-extensions-program.md

 - **Confidential transfers** This extension enhances privacy of the transactions without revealing key details of the transaction such as the amount.

-<Callout type="note">These extensions can be mixes and matched to make a
-plethora of highly functional tokens. </Callout>
+Note: These extensions can be mixes and matched to make a plethora of highly functional tokens.

 We'll dig deeper into each extension in separate lessons.

-## Things to consider when working with both Token Program and Token Extension Program
+# Things to consider when working with both Token Program and Token Extension Program

 Although the interfaces for both of these programs remain consistent, they are two different programs.
 The program IDs of these programs are not